E. Dolby Shelton

-Edward Dolby Shelton (1856–1944) was an English printer, publisher, and activist.
-He was known for his advocacy of temperance and vegetarianism.
-Shelton's career included managing Alexander Thomson's printing business in Manchester and co-running a printing and publishing venture on the Isle of Wight.
-He notably managed the Ventnor Vegetarian Hotel there, which hosted prominent figures like Mahatma Gandhi.
-Later in life, he focused on business and church activities in Ely, Cambridgeshire, while continuing to promote vegetarianism alongside his wife, Frances.
+Edward Dolby Shelton (5 January 1856 – 1 April 1944) was an English printer, publisher, and social reformer.
+He was active in the temperance and vegetarianism movements.
+Shelton worked in Alexander Thomson's printing business in Manchester, co-managed the Isle of Wight Express, and later ran a printing and publishing business in Ely, Cambridgeshire.
+While living on the Isle of Wight, he managed the Ventnor Vegetarian Hotel, where Mahatma Gandhi stayed.
+He later continued his business and church activities in Ely while remaining associated with vegetarian work.

 Biography

 Early life

-Edward Dolby Shelton was born in Peterborough in 1856.
-He was educated at the British School there, until the age of 11.
+Edward Dolby Shelton was born in Peterborough on 5 January 1856.
+He attended the British School there until the age of 11.

-Activism and career
+Vegetarianism and temperance

-Shelton became a vegetarian after being influenced by a lecture given by J. M. Skinner, a fellow Good Templar and temperance advocate, during Shelton's time in Leicester.
-His commitment to vegetarianism deepened after joining the Vegetarian Society upon moving to Northampton.
+Shelton became a vegetarian after hearing a lecture by J. M. Skinner, a fellow Good Templar and temperance advocate, while living in Leicester.
+His involvement in vegetarianism increased after he moved to Northampton and joined the Vegetarian Society.

+Career

+Manchester and London

-In 1880, Shelton moved to Manchester, where he worked at Alexander Thomson's printing business.
-During this period, he connected with leading figures in the vegetarian community and lived with the strict vegetarian Joseph Alley.
-Shelton became an active member of the Vegetarian Society, eventually joining its executive committee through the encouragement of R. Bailey Walker.
+In 1880, Shelton moved to Manchester and worked for Alexander Thomson's printing business.
+In Manchester, he met vegetarians associated with the movement and lived with Joseph Alley, a strict vegetarian.
+Shelton became active in the Vegetarian Society and later joined its executive committee, encouraged by R. Bailey Walker.

-In the second quarter of 1885, Shelton married Frances Elizabeth Stroulger; they had one son, Percival.
-Shelton relocated to London in May of the same year.
-Initially, his household was divided on the subject of vegetarianism, but over time, his wife came to accept the lifestyle.
+In the second quarter of 1885, he married Frances Elizabeth Stroulger; they had one son, Percival.
+Shelton moved to London in May 1885.
+According to James Gregory, vegetarianism initially divided the household, but his wife later adopted the diet.

+Ventnor and the Isle of Wight

 In 1888, the family moved to Ventnor on the Isle of Wight for health reasons.
-There, Shelton co-managed the Isle of Wight Express, a publication that eschewed alcohol advertisements and prioritised social issues.
-He was also engaged in a printing and publishing business with William Briddon that dissolved in 1888.
-Despite these efforts, the venture was not financially successful, and Shelton had to rely on his income from running the Ventnor Vegetarian Hotel, which hosted notable guests such as Mahatma Gandhi and other vegetarians from Manchester and London.
+Shelton co-managed the Isle of Wight Express, a publication which refused alcohol advertising and gave space to social issues.
+He also entered a printing and publishing partnership with William Briddon, which ended in 1888.
+The venture was not financially successful, and Shelton relied on income from managing the Ventnor Vegetarian Hotel, which attracted vegetarians visiting from Manchester and London.
+Mahatma Gandhi later stayed there.

+Ely and Cambridgeshire

-After the challenges in Ventnor, Shelton moved to Ely, Cambridgeshire.
-Here, Shelton shifted focus to business and church activities, stepping back from active vegetarian propaganda.
-Nevertheless, he remained involved in the Cambridge Vegetarian Society, though its members' vegetarian lifestyle led to them being regarded as "freaks and fanatics" by some in the local community.
+Shelton later moved to Ely, Cambridgeshire.
+He gave more attention to business and church affairs and became less involved in organised vegetarian propaganda, while remaining connected to the Cambridge Vegetarian Society.
+Gregory notes that local perceptions of the society sometimes characterised its members as "freaks and fanatics".

-From 1893 to 1905, Shelton partnered with John P. Tibbitts in publishing and printing under Shelton and Tibbitts.
-Shelton was involved in producing works like Gems of Ely Cathedral (1900) and the Ely Red Book (1894), as well as local postcards featuring scenes like the Soldiers' Memorial in Ely Cathedral.
-His contributions are noted in directories of early Cambridgeshire publishers and photographers.
+From 1893 to 1905, Shelton was in partnership with John P. Tibbitts as Shelton and Tibbitts, publishing and printing local works.
+Publications included Gems of Ely Cathedral (1900) and the Ely Red Book (1894).
+Shelton also produced local postcards, including views of the Soldiers' Memorial in Ely Cathedral.